-What are the Components of web applications?
+What are the Components of Web Applications?

 Looking for Dedicated Team?

 How does a web application work?
 When we, being on the side of the client, type some input into the URL field on our devices, we expect the browser to provide us with the website we want.
 Technically speaking – to connect us to the server-side.
-This is what a web application is used for – to enable the browser to send requests to the server and receive a necessary response.
+This is what we use a web application for – to enable the browser to send requests to the server and receive a necessary response.